nytimes/ice/README.md

 ## Script Attributes API

+### data-assets

-**data-assets:** Path to the jammit assets config file, relative to the `data-env-path`, if it exists, or it can be a full url.
+Path to the jammit assets config file, relative to the `data-env-path`, if it exists, or it can be a full url.

+### data-js-assets

-**data-js-assets:** Comma-delimited list of paths to the packaged js files, relative to the path in `data-env-path`, if it exists, or they can be full urls.
+Comma-delimited list of paths to the packaged js files, relative to the path in `data-env-path`, if it exists, or they can be full urls.

+### data-css-assets

-**data-css-assets:** Comma-delimited list of paths to the packaged css files, relative to the path in `data-env-path`, if it exists, or they can be full urls.
+Comma-delimited list of paths to the packaged css files, relative to the path in `data-env-path`, if it exists, or they can be full urls.

+### data-env

-**data-env:** Environment - development or production - which determines how gettit loads.
+Environment - development or production - which determines how gettit loads.
 In development, gettit will load files listed under the packages in the assets.yml individually, and will compile any javascript templates.
 In production, gettit will load the asset packages listed in the `data-js-assets` and `data-css-assets`.

+### data-env-path

-**data-env-path:** Optional path/uri to be prepended to package paths in `data-js-assets`, `data-css-assets`, and the assets config file defined in `data-assets`.
+Optional path/uri to be prepended to package paths in `data-js-assets`, `data-css-assets`, and the assets config file defined in `data-assets`.

+### data-callback

-**data-callback:** Evaluated as a function after gettit fully loads the js and css packages.
+Evaluated as a function after gettit fully loads the js and css packages.

 ## Debugging